-As noted above, individual performance accounts for 33% of the annual bonus opportunity for our Named Executive Officers.
+As noted above, individual performance accounts for 40% of the annual bonus opportunity for our Named Executive Officers.
 Each officer's individual contributions toward satisfaction of company goals and objectives is evaluated and payouts may range from 0-200% of target.
-During 2021, the executive leadership team successfully led the organization through a very challenging year and worked closely to achieve the vast majority of the goals set at the beginning of the year, including the sale of our gas storage assets and completion of the complex Permian JV and integration of the Oryx assets and teams into Plains.
-Offsetting this strong operating and financial performance was our failure to achieve our environmental and safety improvement targets.
-The individual payout scores for our NEOs for 2021 are set forth in the table below and take these factors into account, together with the specific items described for each NEO in the table.
+During 2023, the executive leadership team executed well in an uncertain and volatile environment allowing Plains to successfully capture multiple upsides in the business and deliver results that exceeded plan.
+The individual payout scores for our NEOs for 2023 are set forth in the table below and take these factors into account, together with the specific items described for each NEO in the table.